The False 9 Is Dead. Here Is What Killed It and What Replaced It

 It stopped working the moment defences stopped chasing it.
 The false 9 feeds on space between the lines; the answer was simply to stop offering that space — sit in a deep, compact low block, refuse the press, and let the dropping forward have the ball 40 yards from goal where he can do no damage.

 This is the single biggest tactical shift of the 2010s.
 Mid-tier and elite sides alike learned to defend in a 4-4-1-1 or 5-4-1 with extreme vertical compactness — only 25-30 metres between the deepest defender and the highest presser, every passing lane into the half-spaces physically occupied.
 Against a true low block, the false 9’s central question evaporates.
 Nobody follows him out, because nobody needs to.
 He drops into a crowd, turns, and finds eleven men behind the ball and no gap to thread.
 The thing that made Messi unmarkable in 2009 — defenders who stepped up to meet him — was exactly the behaviour smart coaches trained out of their teams.
+The false 9 was never beaten by a better idea; it was beaten by opponents who agreed to stop playing the game it needed them to play.

 The deeper flaw was always there, hiding behind the goals: a false 9 vacates the one piece of grass that wins tight matches — the centre of the penalty box.
 When the spaces between the lines closed, teams discovered they had built an attack with nobody standing where the ball ends up.